alhajee/ckan/doc/maintaining/cli.rst

 .. note::

-    Since version 2.7 the JavaScript translation files are automatically regenerated if necessary when CKAN is started.
+    Since version 2.7 the JavaScript translation files are automatically regenerated if necessary when FMLD is started.
 Hence you usually do not need to run ``ckan translation js`` manually.